cri-o/cri-o/docs/crio.conf.5.md

-% crio.conf(5) Open Container Initiative Daemon
+% crio.conf(5) Kubernetes Container Runtime Daemon for Open Container Initiative Containers
 % Aleksa Sarai
 % OCTOBER 2016

 # NAME
-crio.conf - CRI-O configuration file
+crio.conf - configuration file of the CRI-O OCI Kubernetes Container Runtime daemon

 # DESCRIPTION
-The CRI-O configuration file specifies all of the available command-line options for the crio(8) program, but in a TOML format that can be more easily modified and versioned.
+The CRI-O configuration file specifies all of the available configuration options and command-line flags for the crio(8) OCI Kubernetes Container Runtime daemon, but in a TOML format that can be more easily modified and versioned.

+The default crio.conf is located at /etc/crio/crio.conf.

 # FORMAT
 The [TOML format][toml] is used as the encoding of the configuration file.
 Every option and subtable listed here is nested under a global "crio" table.
 No bare options are used.
 The format of TOML can be simplified to:

     [table]
     option = value